What is Team Army/Team Ethos

 On posting to Hong Kong in the mid-80s he found the hockey (and the skiing) non-existent but the 7’s rugby scene was flourishing and he played for the British Forces Hong Kong Flying Kukris for two seasons.

 Subsequent postings to BAOR as a company commander with 1 STAFFORDS and as COS 20 Armoured Brigade allowed him to qualify as a ski instructor and share his passion for winter sports with his soldiers and their families.
-In more recent years as CO 2 PWRR, Commander 15 (NE) Brigade in York and as Director of Infantry he has taken every opportunity to get involved in the management, policy development and general betterment of Army sport holding a number of appointments including Chairman of Infantry Hockey, Commodore Infantry Sailing, Chairman of the Army Rifle Association and Vice Chairman of the Army Winter Sports Association.
+In more recent years as CO 2 PWRR, Commander 15 (NE) Brigade in York and as Director of Infantry he has taken every opportunity to get involved in the management, policy development and general betterment of Army sport.
+Whilst serving he has held a number of appointments including Chairman of Infantry Hockey, Commodore Infantry Sailing, Chairman of the Army Rifle Association and Vice Chairman of the Army Winter Sports Association.

-Dr Nic Anderson – Managing Director, Land and Sea – Babcock Defence
+Dr Nic Anderson – Managing Director, Air & Space – QinetiQ

 Nic graduated in Electrical Engineering from the University of Newcastle Upon Tyne in 1989 and joined British Aerospace as research engineer.
 Following several years working on innovative technology projects he studied for his second degree and graduated with an Engineering Doctorate from the University of Warwick.